Consumers In Germany Were Paid To Use Electricity This Holiday Season - Slashdot

 An anonymous reader quotes a report from Inhabitat: The cost of electricity in Germany has decreased so dramatically in the past few days that major consumers have actually been paid to use power from the grid.
 While "negative pricing" is not an everyday occurrence in the country, it does occur from time to time, as it did this holiday weekend.
 This gift to energy consumers is the result of hundreds of billions of dollars invested in renewable energy over the past two decades.
 This most recent period of negative pricing was a result from warm weather, strong breezes, and the low demand typical of people gathering together to celebrate.
 Germany's temporary energy surpluses are a result of both low demand and variably high supply.
 Wind power typically makes up 12 percent of Germany's power consumption on a daily basis.
 However, on windy days, that percentage can easily multiply several times the average.
 The older segment of Germany's energy portfolio, such as coal plants, are not able to lower output quickly enough.
 Thus, there is a glut of electricity.
 On Sunday, Christmas Eve, major energy consumers, such as factory owners, were being paid more than 50 euros (~$60) per megawatt-hour consumed.
 Further reading: The New York Times

-Not a single consumer was paid anything (Score:1)
+Not a single consumer was paid anything (Score:2, Insightful)

 The title is misleading and typical greenwash propaganda.